ActiveBrainAtlas/MouseBrainAtlas_dev/demo/README.md

 cd ../demo
 ```
 * Pulling the Git repo takes 3-4 minutes with good Internet connection.

-Associated with each pipeline step are one download script and one work script.
-At each step, the work script generates **a subset** of the full outputs expected of that step.
-A download script is then used to download from S3 the **pre-computed** full outputs of the current step.
-These are then used by the work script of the next step.

-All generated and downloaded data are stored in `demo/demo_data/`.

 ## Preprocess [not finished]
 - Run download_demo_data_preprocessing.py --step 1 to download an example JPEG2000 image.